FelipeBorja/lidar_interface/README.md

 1. Connect the VLP-16 LIDAR to your computer via ethernet.
 Connect the power supply to the LIDAR.
 GPS is optional.
 2. Follow Step 1.1 of [this guide](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16) to set up your networks.
-3. Run the following in the command line:
+3. Run the following three lines in the command line:
 ```
 sudo ifconfig enxa0cec80e9f5c 192.168.1.100
 sudo route add 192.168.1.201 enxa0cec80e9f5c